albertodebortoli/rubiks-cube-solution/README.md

 # Rubik's Cube solution
-### The simplest, easiest and quickest way to learn how to solve a Rubik's Cube.
+### The simplest, easiest and quickest way to learn how to solve the Rubik's Cube.

 ![rubik header][1]